UModules/UAPI/README.md

 # UAPI UniTask 🚀
-UAPI is a C# library developed by [Usef Farahmand](https://github.com/UsefFarahmand) aimed at simplifying API development and integration.
+UAPI UniTask is a C# library developed by [Usef Farahmand](https://github.com/UsefFarahmand) aimed at simplifying API development and integration.
 It provides a set of tools and utilities to streamline the process of creating, managing, and consuming APIs, making it easier for developers to build robust and scalable applications.

 ✨ If you prefer using Unity's `Coroutine` system for asynchronous operations, we also offer a version of this package that integrates with Coroutines.
 You can find it [here](https://github.com/UModules/UAPI-Coroutine).